Inurria979/frontend--fcc/README.md

 1 HTML / JavaScript
-Later on, we will use NextJS / Reactjsf
+Later on, we will use NextJS / Reactjs